hong-niu/bios-611-project/README.md

 # Introduction:

 For my project, I will be looking at a diabetes health indicators dataset.
-This dataset contains 21 numeric features (some binary) such as whether or not patients have high blood pressure or high cholesterol, BMI, smoking status, etc. For each patient, they are either given a binary diabetes status, or a diabetes status in {0, 1, 2} signifying no diabetes, prediabetic, or has diabetes.
-I'm interested in analyzing this relationship to try to identify any potential relationships between the 21 patient attributes and diabetes status.
+This dataset contains 21 numeric features (some binary) such as whether or not patients have high blood pressure or high cholesterol, BMI, smoking status, etc. For each patient, they are either given a binary diabetes status {0, 1} signifying no diabetes, or prediabetic/diabetes.
+I'm interested in analyzing this dataset to try to identify any potential relationships between the 21 patient attributes and diabetes status.

 # Instructions: